mgvienna/Ignition2015_week7/agenda.md

 - https://sparkfeedback.herokuapp.com/ for giving us anonymous feedback
 - Nolawee's "skit"
 - live coding, tell me what to type
+  - lots of small iterations on the same code
 - walk through some code reading it line-by-line and tearing it a part